The Hardest Logic Puzzle Ever: Solutions

-A similar table als above would prove that the first question given by boolos has, in the end, the same effect and logical scructure as the counterfactual tricks of Roberts and Rabern/Rabern.
+A similar table as above would prove that the first question given by Boolos has, in the end, the same effect and logical structure as the counterfactual tricks of Roberts and Rabern/Rabern.

 Random's behavior

 Boolos' third clarifying remark explains Random's behavior as follows:

 Whether Random speaks truly or not should be thought of as depending on the flip of a coin hidden in his brain: if the coin comes down heads, he speaks truly; if tails, falsely.

 This does not state if the coin flip is for each question, or each "session", that is the entire series of questions.
 If interpreted as being a single random selection which lasts for the duration of the session, Rabern and Rabern show that useful answers can be extracted even from Random; this is because the counterfactual had been designed such that regardless of whether the answerer (in this case Random) was as a truth-teller or a false-teller, the truthful answer to Q would be clear.

 Another possible interpretation of Random's behaviour when faced with the counterfactual is that he answers the question in its totality after flipping the coin in his head, but figures out the answer to Q in his previous state of mind, while the question is being asked.
 Once again, this makes asking Random the counterfactual useless.
 If this is the case, a small change to the question above yields a question which will always elicit a meaningful answer from Random.
 The change is as follows:

 If I asked you Q in your current mental state, would you say ja?

 This effectively extracts the truth-teller and liar personalities from Random and forces him to be only one of them.
 By doing so the puzzle becomes completely trivial: that is, truthful answers can be easily obtained.
 However, it assumes that Random has decided to lie or tell the truth prior to determining the correct answer to the question – something not stated by the puzzle or the clarifying remark.

 Ask god A, "If I asked you 'Are you Random?' in your current mental state, would you say ja?"